My Baby Daddy

-"My Baby Daddy" is a single by B-Rock and the Bizz from their debut album Porkin' Beans & Wienes.
-The song uses a sample of "Best of My Love" by The Emotions.
+"My Baby Daddy" is a single by B-Rock and the Bizz from its debut album Porkin' Beans & Wienes.
+The song uses a sample of "Best of My Love" by the Emotions.

-Released in early 1997, the song became a top 10 hit for the group, reaching 10 on the Billboard Hot 100.
-A month after its release the single had sold 500,000 copies and earned a gold certification on May 28, 1997 from the Recording Industry Association of America.
-Despite the success of the single, problems with their label LaFace Records resulted in the group leaving the label without releasing a follow-up single or their debut album.
-The album was eventually released two years later (in late 1999) on the independent label Tony Mercedes, however, the group never released another single or album.
+Released in early 1997, the song became a top-10 hit for the group, reaching 10 on the Billboard Hot 100.
+A month after its release, the single had sold 500,000 copies and earned a gold certification on May 28, 1997, from the Recording Industry Association of America.
+Despite the success of the single, problems with its label LaFace Records resulted in the group leaving the label without releasing a follow-up single or its debut album.
+The album was eventually released two years later (in late 1999) on the independent label Tony Mercedes.
+However, the group never released another single or album.